Frampton, Santa Cruz make weight; Selby-Barros axed

 "I'm very excited," Santa Cruz said.
 "The only thing on my mind is revenge and getting the win.
 I know it's going to be another tough fight and that he's a great fighter."

 The fighters have shown tremendous respect for each other through the promotion of their two fights and they appear to genuinely like each other.
-After posting for photos after they made weight they shook hands, smiled at each other and slapped each other on the back.
+After posing for photos after they made weight, they shook hands, smiled at each other and slapped each other on the back.

 Lightweight world titleholder Dejan Zlaticanin (22-0, 15 KOs), the first fighter from Montenegro to win a world title, and two-division titleholder Mikey Garcia (35-0, 29 KOs), of Oxnard, California, also made weight for their bout.